gjheij/fmriproc/README.md

 ---
 ## In active development
 This package is still in development and its API might change.
-Documentation for this package can be found at [readthedocs](https://fmriproc.readthedocs.io/en/latest/) (not up to date)
+Documentation for this package can be found at [readthedocs](https://fmriproc.readthedocs.io/en/latest/) (kind of up to date)

 ---
 ## Installation